 Prepared for what, you ask?
 Prepared for when we realise that the future of our business lies in human response to the combinatorial innovation that takes place where disciplines collide.
 There is a little bit of mad scientist in us all that hates playing it safe.

 I have been in marketing for close to 40 years and have never seen anything like the rate of change in the last 10.
 It keeps me interested and flames the fire of my indescriminate curiosity.
-As it does Amazon’s customer-centric research teams who are hell-bent on automated CX and the repacious tech giants looking to replace us with intelligent systems.
+As it does Amazon’s customer-centric research teams who are hell-bent on automated CX.
+Is the rapacious tech giant looking to replace us with intelligent systems?

 Even as Amazon pours $22 billion a year into improving tech and content, and 6,000 cutting-edge Martech companies collectively invest even more in new ways for Artificial Intelligence, Machine Learning and Deep Neural Networks to continue reshaping the cybernetic landscape at our fingertips, the biggest transformation in marketing will, as I see it, continue to be a human one.